 Friedrich Nietzsche

-We at Dawn Counselling offer unique insights and experiential knowledge to help you gain clarity, direction and control amidst personal and environmental challenges.
-We personalise your therapeutic journey using a combination of approaches in affective empathy, humanistic, cognitive and somatic modalities.
+We at Dawn Counselling offer specialised neurodivergent counselling to help you gain clarity, direction and control amidst personal and environmental challenges.
+We personalise your therapeutic journey using a unique combination of approaches in affective empathy, humanistic, cognitive and somatic modalities.
 You have full agency to discover and create meaning, and to articulate experiences, thoughts and emotions in a non-judgmental, safe space.

 Our areas of counselling support:

-Youth and adults (studies, career, friendships, situationships, relationships, family, interpersonal communication, burnout)
+Youth and adults (studies, career, friendships, situationships, relationships, family, interpersonal communication and conflict)

-(ADHD, autism, emotional/sensory processing differences, alexithymia, interoceptive awareness, rejection sensitive dysphoria, highly sensitive person traits)
+ADHD, autism, emotional and sensory processing differences, alexithymia, interoceptive awareness, rejection sensitive dysphoria, highly sensitive person traits, burn-out